Loading...

 Tourist Attractions and Experiences

-This was one of the bridges that spanned the Sengen River as it ran through Higashi-Osaka City: Currently, only a monument and its name remain.
+This was one of the bridges that spanned the Sengen River that flowed through Higashi-Osaka City.
+Today, only a stone monument and the place name remain.

 Basic information

-1-minute walk from Midoribashi Station on the Osaka Metro Chuo Line
+1 minute walk from Midoribashi Station on Osaka Metro Chuo Line

 Fax